Corporate governance codes

 The Group Chairman meets with the independent non-executive Directors without the executive Directors in attendance after each Board meeting and otherwise, as necessary.
 HSBC Holdings’ practice, in this regard, complies with the UK Corporate Governance Code.

-In accordance with the requirements of the UK Corporate Governance Code, HSBC Holdings discloses in its Annual Report and Accounts how the Board, its committees and the Directors are evaluated (on page 121) and provides extensive information regarding Directors’ compensation in the Directors’ Remuneration Report (on page 141).
-The terms of reference of HSBC Holdings’ Group Audit, Group Nomination, Group Remuneration and Group Risk Committees are available at www.hsbc.com/investor-relations/governance/board-committees.
+In accordance with the requirements of the UK Corporate Governance Code, HSBC Holdings discloses in its Annual Report and Accounts PDF 6MB how the Board, its committees and the Directors are evaluated (on page 121) and provides extensive information regarding Directors’ compensation in the Directors’ Remuneration Report (on page 141).
+The terms of reference of HSBC Holdings’ Group Audit, Nomination & Corporate governance, Group Remuneration and Group Risk Committees are available at www.hsbc.com/our-approach/corporate-governance/board-committees.

 NYSE listing standards require US companies to adopt a code of business conduct and ethics for directors, officers and employees, and promptly disclose any waivers of the code for directors or executive officers.
 In 2009, the Board endorsed three HSBC Values statements underpinned by the continued use of our Business Principles, in replacement of the Group Business Principles and Values.
 In addition to the HSBC Values statements and Business Principles (and previously the Group Business Principles and Values), which apply to the employees of all our companies, pursuant to the requirements of the Sarbanes-Oxley Act the Board of HSBC Holdings has adopted a Code of Ethics applicable to the Group Chairman and the Group Chief Executive, as the principal executive officers, and to the Group Finance Director and Group Chief Accounting Officer.